ibm-cloud-docs/overview/quickstart-lite.md

 {{site.data.keyword.attribute-definition-list}}

-# Try IBM Cloud for free with Lite plans
+# Get started with IBM Cloud for free using lite plans
 {: #tutorial-try-for-free}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

-Create a free IBM Cloud account and explore Lite and Free service plans to build proof of concepts and learn cloud development at no cost.
+Create a free IBM Cloud account and explore lite and free service plans to build proof of concepts and learn cloud development without incurring costs.
 {: shortdesc}

 Looking to try out {{site.data.keyword.Bluemix}}?
 Create an account and start building proof of concepts (POCs) with the many components available in {{site.data.keyword.Bluemix_notm}}.
 You can try Lite and Free service plans to explore {{site.data.keyword.Bluemix_notm}} at no cost while learning how to work in the cloud, use Watson, and more.
 This quick start guide is intended to help you get up and running on {{site.data.keyword.Bluemix_notm}} without having to think about costs until you're ready.